LennartKeller/trf_training_tut/text/HuggingfaceEcosystem.md

 In 2018 on the same day that Google published its research implementation of BERT, developed in Tensorflow, Thomas Wolf, a researcher at the NLP startup Huggingface, created a Github repository called "PyTorch-transformers."
 The initial goal of this project was to load the weights of the BERT model, published alongside the paper in Tensorflow, with PyTorch.

-From here on, this repository quickly evolved into the Transformers library, which sits at the core of the Huggingface NLP infrastructure.
+From here on, this repository quickly evolved into the Transformers library, which sits at the heart of the Huggingface NLP infrastructure.
 The goal of the transformers library is to provide the majority of transformer-based neural language models alongside all of the extra tooling required to use them.

 Originating as a pure PyTorch library, Huggingface widened its scope over the last two years and integrated other deep learning frameworks such as Tensorflow or the newly created Flax library.
 But these additions are relatively unstable and subject to frequent significant changes so that this work will only focus on the much more stable PyTorch branch of the Transformers library.